neajul/New-Dependencies/Writing/New Dependencies.md

 One way this *networkedness* might be epitomized is in the convention to name a newly squatted building after the address where it is located.
 By doing this, the squatters embed themselves into the broader (social) context of the city, as well as into the network of other squats there, while being simultaneously site specific and location independent: if they get evicted, the collective can squat another place next week, and the place will have a different address and a different name.
 Its identity will simultaneously be the same and completely different, similar to the way a computer gets assigned a new IP address in a network.

 The connections between these nodes in a network are not simply abstract but can and have been diagrammatically mapped out as with an emergency list of the former Amsterdam squat Plantage Dok[^705].
 In a time before cellphones, this flowchart, composed on a typewriter, mapped out how, in case of an emergency such as violent groups attacking one of the squats, the different nodes in the immediate network of Plantage Dok should be contacted for support, in which order, by who, and by what means (by *fiets*, meaning by bike, or by *bellen*, meaning through the phone).

+This network diagram does not include a cloud, an unknown factor beyond its control.
+If a cloud were to be included in this schematic, it would present exactly the raid by the police or the violent group of attackers sent by the landlord that it was created to protect its members from in the first place.
+Instead of a network that is concerned with things like scalability, it operates on different principles.
+It is in its essence a network of solidarity.

 ```mermaid
 graph TD;